FirelightWP/easy-fancybox/readme.txt

 == Description ==

-Easy FancyBox plugin for WordPress websites gives you a flexible and aesthetic lightbox solution for just about all media links on your website.
+Easy FancyBox plugin for WordPress websites gives you a flexible and aesthetic light box solution for just about all media links on your website.
 Easy FancyBox uses the packed FancyBox jQuery extension and is WP 3+ Multi-Site compatible.
 After activation you can find a new section **FancyBox** on your **Settings > Media** admin page where you can manage the plugins options.

-After activation, all links to **JPG, GIF and PNG images** are automatically opened in the [FancyBox](http://fancybox.net/) Mac-style lightbox that floats over the web page.
+After activation, all links to **JPG, GIF and PNG images** are automatically opened in the [FancyBox](http://fancybox.net/) Mac/Gnome-style lightbox that floats over the web page.
 Most options available can be managed with this plugin along with some extra features.

 **Also supports:**